kwonghung-YIP/spring-boot-yaml-config/README.md

 This demo shows the easy way, for spring boot to load the password property from docker secret, instead of hard code it in a yaml or properties file.
 The idea is to load the password stored in docker secert as the properties, then other properties such as "spring.datasource.password" can refer to it.

-# The sample application.yml
+# Sample application.yml

-# The docker service definition
+# Docker service definition

-# The EnvironmentPostProcessor implementation
+# EnvironmentPostProcessor implementation